stevegt/grid-cli/v2/doc/510-axioms.md

 ### Axioms on which PromiseGrid is based

-#### Side effects
+#### Side Effects

 - External observers experience state changes when observing a function call's results.
-- All externally observed function calls have side effects.
+- A function call always has side effects from the perspective of external observers.
-- A system cannot fully know all side effects due to the existence of external observers.
+- The system cannot fully know all side effects due to the existence of external observers.
-- Side effects are never fully known.

 #### Computability